monarch-initiative/monarch-trapi-kp/README.md

-# monarch-translator-ara
+# Monarch Translator ARA

-NCATS Translator ARA TRAPI wrapper for the Monarch Initiative system
+NCATS Translator ARA TRAPI wrapper for the Monarch Initiative system, specifically targeting TRAPI Multi-Curie Queries.

+The initial implementation will support the following query: _**Given a set of (Human Phenotype Ontology term 'HP' term identified) phenotypes, what diseases might they match?**_

+The goal is to find a good, probably creative answer that satisfies as many of the N inputs as possible, but may not satisfy all of them.

 ## Installation

-To run the web server directly:
+## Running the Web Server Directly (from a Command Line Interface)

 #### Install dependencies within a suitable virtual environment